 Over the weekend of 8 and 9 June, three “Centenary Celebratory games” will take place, one each in Argentina, Uruguay and Paraguay, as FIFA “celebrates 100 years since the first FIFA World Cup”.

-After that, the tournament up sticks and lands either side of the Strait of Gibraltar.
+After that, the tournament up sticks and lands on either side of the Strait of Gibraltar.
 The official opening ceremony takes place on Thursday, 13 June; from then on, the tournament will be played in Spain, Portugal and Morocco.

 Is it anticipated to follow the same schedule as the 2026 edition, with 48 teams split into 12 groups of four before the knockout rounds?